trcameron/FPML/README.md

 When running the fpml\_driver, the program will expect the name of a file located in data\_files.
 This file is expected to store the coefficients of a polynomial as follows: The first row contains the degree and every subsequent line contains the coefficients from constant to leading (see poly1.dat for an example).
 If no data file is given, then the program will run on poly1.dat by default.
 Each computed root, its backward error, and condition number is recorded in the file results.dat located in data\_files.
 ### Run Tests
-All tests that were used in the research and development of FPML are included in the tests directory, along with 3rd party software from AMVW [4] and Pzeros [5].
-The software for AMVW is now maintained at https://github.com/eiscor/eiscor and the software for Pzeros can be downloaded at https://jblevins.org/mirror/amiller/.
+All tests that were used in the research and development of FPML are included in the tests directory, along with 3rd party software from AMVW [4] and Polzeros [5].
+The software for AMVW is now maintained at https://github.com/eiscor/eiscor and the software for Polzeros can be downloaded at https://jblevins.org/mirror/amiller/.

 Each test can be run individually using the executables inside the tests directory.
 Note that the tests init\_est, methods, rand\_poly, and unity take on three parameters: startDegree, endDegree, and itnum.
 If these parameters are not given, then each test runs on its default setting that is set in its respective source file, located in tests/src.
 One may also run all tests by running *make run* from the root directory of FPML, the parameters for these test runs may be set from within the make.inc file.